mnemnion/loon/notes/bluesky/bridge/term.md

 ##Rationale

 **bridge** is a control environment intended for advanced users of a personal computer.
-The advantages of the command line interface and basic Unix substrate are so considerable, that despite meaningful updates to the paradigm in the last 30 years, it remains fundamental to user interaction for many classes of users.
+The advantages of the command line interface and basic Unix substrate are so considerable, that despite few meaningful updates to the paradigm in the last 30 years, it remains fundamental to user interaction for many classes of users.

 We consider this a strength and wish to build on it, believing that the textual grid offers advantages which the WIMP GUI can't replace.
 One cannot help but notice that terminal emulators, versus actual terminals, are universal in practice.